-This tomato salad with marinated olives features yellow heirloom tomatoes.
+This tomato salad with marinated olives features heirloom tomatoes.
 The heirloom tomatoes are super tender, mix them with a zest of marinated olives and fold them with the sweetness of an orange.
-You can't resist this luscious tomato salad
+You can't resist this luscious heirloom tomato salad

 Were you taught that tomatoes are red? then this yellow heirloom tomato salad with marinated olives is definitely a prove that tomatoes are of various colors.